Here’s a look at the life of former songwriter and convicted murderer Phil Spector.

 November 20, 2003 - Spector is charged with Clarkson’s murder.

 September 27, 2004 - Phil Spector is indicted.

 March 19, 2007 - Jury selection begins in Spector’s murder trial.

 April 30, 2007 - Opening statements begin, after a judge rules that the trial can be televised.

-May 15, 2007 - Chauffeur Adriano Desouza testifies that Spector said right after the shooting, "I think I killed somebody."
+May 15, 2007 - Chauffeur Adriano Desouza testifies that right after the shooting Spector said, “I think I killed somebody.”

 June 11, 2007 - DNA evidence is presented.
 A criminalist testifies that none of Spector’s DNA was found on the gun, but that it was found on Lana Clarkson’s body.

-September 26, 2007 - The judge declares a mistrial when the jury comes back deadlocked 10-2 for guilty.
-The District Attorney's office announces they will retry Spector.
+September 26, 2007 - The judge declares a mistrial when the jury comes back deadlocked.
+The district attorney’s office announces it will retry Spector.

 October 2, 2008 - Jury selection in the second trial for the murder of Lana Clarkson begins.